The Leh to Manali Highway

 Lunch was already in the process of being prepared…

-The journey took us from the boat’s mooring along the river and onto the wide Vembanad lake.
+The journey on the Kerala houseboat took us from the boat’s mooring along the river and onto the wide Vembanad lake.
 The boats are motor driven but move at a slow pace which makes for a leisurely experience.
 It very much reflects the way of life in Kerala.

 All along the shoreline it is possible to see fishing contraptions.
 They are formally known as shore operated lift nets, which doesn’t sound nearly as romantic as they look.
 These are used at night to catch prawns and other small fish.
 They are designed on a cantilever which ensures that the net descends into the sea when someone walks along the main beam.
 The catch is then raised by the use of ropes.
 Some have lights which are used to attract the fish.

-Lunch was typically Keralan – a spicy fish curry with fish fry accompanied by vegetable side dishes and rice.
+Lunch on the Kumarakom houseboat comprised typical dishes from the region – a spicy fish curry with fish fry accompanied by vegetable side dishes and rice.
 We were asked how spicy we liked our food and we asked for it to be spiced as local people liked it.
 Like many dishes in Kerala we found that the spices were used for flavour rather than heat.
 And, of course, it was utterly delicious.

 Munnar tea and a banana fritter were served for dessert.